practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 $
 ```

-Howeever, this didn't make a standalone executable program.
+However, this didn't make a standalone executable program.
 Building one isn't so easy in SWI Prolog.

 TBD